vamsi/python-quickstart/functions.rst

 Functions Returning Values
 --------------------------

-This illustration shows how various function in the python script and how returned objects are assigned to variable
+This illustration shows how various function in the Python script and how returned objects are assigned to variable

 Example (save it as func-return.py)

 ::

     def add(a, b):